exakat/exakat/docs/Rules.rst

 PHP doesn't mistake space and tables for whitespace when tokenizing the code.

-This analysis doesn't report Unicode Codepoint Notation : those are clearly visible in the code.
+This analysis doesn't report Unicode Codepoint Notation : those are visible in the code.

 .. code-block:: php